 My mother was exceptionally anxious and my father was absent most of the time, an angry man, prone to violent outbursts, who felt forced into marriage.
 My Mum spent every day drinking coffee, smoking and listening to the radio.
 She could not speak another language and did not have any friends or relatives in the city.
 Because we were English speaking we did not fit in the predominately French neighborhood.
 It was just my mother and me alone every day without any family or other adults with whom to interact.
 My mother guarded me closely and lived for my company.
 I was the one who would buy needed groceries as I learned to speak French at an early age.

-I found one French girlfriend, Lise, who became my constant companion.
+I found one girlfriend, Lise, who was French and who became my constant companion.
 I learned to speak French at age three so that we could communicate.
 My mother could not communicate with Lise’s mother.
 Being an Anglophone meant we were frequently discriminated against, so I did everything in my power not to be noticed as different.
 I would change my name to a French one if someone in the neighborhood asked me for it.
 English speaking people were called “tête carreé” , that is, “square head” as a French-language slur against Anglophones in Quebec.
 I was terrified that I might be found out and called that name, so I always tried to ‘pass’.
 Lise helped me in my lonely life.
 As playmates we were inseparable.
 Here she is in her first communion outfit.
-I wish I knew where she was now.
-We lost contact after moving when we were adolescents.
+I wish I knew where she is now.
+We lost contact after moving when I was an adolescents.

-My first day of school will always be remembered for the terror I felt seeing nuns for the first time in my sheltered life.
+My first day of school will always be remembered for the terror I felt seeing nuns for the first time in my sheltered 5 year old life.
 Up until this time I had not been in a church as my parents did not attend.
-The photo below is of my first grade teacher Sister Agnes Alma.
+The photo below is of my first grade teacher, Sister Agnes Alma.